Family Food on the Table

 This recipe is made in the skillet, but I often bake my stuffed chicken recipes.

 It takes a little longer to make stuffed chicken in the oven, but it is hands off, which can be nice some nights.
+I included instructions in the recipe card if you want to cook it that way instead.

-The only downside to that is you won’t have the crazy yummy pan sauce that you get when you make this stovetop in a skillet.
+The downside to that is you won't have the crazy yummy pan sauce that you get when you make this stovetop in a skillet.

-A stuffed chicken breast with apples and brie cheese cut in half on a white dinner plate alongside steamed rice with a fork resting on the plate.
+A stuffed chicken breast served on a white plate alongside steamed rice.

 I hope you give these cheesy stuffed chicken breasts a try for a yummy taste of fall, made easy.